How to Finance a Roll-Up Acquisition

 iii.
 Increased market share and sales

 The larger firm should have access to a larger market share.
-This can be leveraged to increase sales.
-Additionally, there is the opportunity to increase revenues by cross-selling products.
+This access can be leveraged to increase sales.
+Additionally, the cross-selling of products offers the opportunity to increase revenues.

 b) Risks